 EVs use brushless motors due to their high-power output capability, which necessitates AC power.
 Since the battery supplies DC power, an inverter is essential to convert this power into AC for the motor.
 Additionally, EVs employ bi-directional inverters to enable regenerative power capture during deceleration, sometimes included in the broader definition of the inverter system.

-Key requirements for EV inverters include high power handling capability, heat resistance, and compact design.
+EV traction inverters demand a trifecta of capabilities: high power density, exceptional thermal management, and a compact, lightweight design.
 As the demand for EVs grows and their applications expand, there is an increasing need for higher battery capacities and motor outputs.
-This trend drives the development of more powerful inverters.
+This trend accelerates the innovation of more powerful and efficient inverters.
 Additionally, these components must withstand harsh operating conditions unique to automotive applications while remaining compact and lightweight to maximize vehicle range.

 Inverter Structure